 Before we follow too deep down that rabbit hole, we should start with a crash course on how to use the clone tool in GIMP.
 The basic method is easy to learn, but tough to master:

-Step 1: Select the Clone tool from your tools palette or press shortcut key C
+Step 1: Select the Clone tool from your toolbar or press the shortcut key C.

 Step 3: Paint just like any other brush tool to recreate pixels from your source point